If Your Baby Is Breech

 - Preterm labor

 More than one half of attempts at ECV succeed.
-However, some babies who are successfully turned with ECV move back into a breech presentation.
+However, some fetuses who are successfully turned with ECV move back into a breech presentation.
 If this happens, ECV may be tried again.
 ECV tends to be harder to do as the time for birth gets closer.
-As the baby grows bigger, there is less room for him or her to move.
+As the fetus grows bigger, there is less room for him or her to move.

-Today, most breech babies are born by planned cesarean delivery.
-A planned vaginal birth of a single breech baby may be considered in some situations.
-Both vaginal birth and cesarean birth carry certain risks when a baby is breech.
+Most fetuses that are breech are born by planned cesarean delivery.
+A planned vaginal birth of a single breech fetus may be considered in some situations.
+Both vaginal birth and cesarean birth carry certain risks when a fetus is breech.
 However, the risk of complications is higher with a planned vaginal delivery than with a planned cesarean delivery.

 In a breech presentation, the body comes out first, leaving the baby’s head to be delivered last.
 The baby’s body may not stretch the cervix enough to allow room for the baby’s head to come out easily.
 There is a risk that the baby’s head or shoulders may become wedged against the bones of the mother’s pelvis.
 Another problem that can happen during a vaginal breech birth is a prolapsed umbilical cord.
 It can slip into the vagina before the baby is delivered.
 If there is pressure put on the cord or it becomes pinched, it can decrease the flow of blood and oxygen through the cord to the baby.

-If you are thinking about having a vaginal birth and your baby is breech, your health care provider will review the risks and benefits of vaginal birth and cesarean birth in detail.
+If you are thinking about having a vaginal birth and your fetus is breech, your health care professional will review the risks and benefits of vaginal birth and cesarean birth in detail.
 You usually need to meet certain guidelines specific to your hospital.
-The experience of your health care provider in delivering breech babies vaginally also is an important factor.
+The experience of your health care professional in delivering breech babies vaginally also is an important factor.

 Anesthesia: Relief of pain by loss of sensation.

-Breech Presentation: A position in which the feet or buttocks of the fetus are positioned to be born first.
+Breech Presentation: A position in which the feet or buttocks of the fetus would appear first during birth.

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

-External Cephalic Version (ECV): A technique, performed late in pregnancy, in which the health care provider manually attempts to move a breech baby into the head-down position.
+External Cephalic Version (ECV): A technique, performed late in pregnancy, in which the doctor attempts to manually move a breech baby into the head-down position.

 Placenta: Tissue that provides nourishment to and takes waste away from the fetus.